What are Antioxidants?

 - Antioxidant Phytonutrients

-(astaxanthin, beta-carotene, lycopene, etc.), and Ellagic acid are antioxidant
+(astaxanthin, beta-carotene, lycopene), Flavonoids (anthocyanins, catechines, quercetin), and Ellagic acid are antioxidant

 What are Antioxidants Role in Health?

-chemicals, pollution, drugs, alcohol, pesticides, and are even created during metabolic
+pollution, drugs, alcohol, chemicals, pesticides, herbicides, and are also created during metabolic

 - Prevents Heart Disease

 - Sharpens Your Mind & Increases Energy